Personal profile

 Maria's main research interests are Neurodevelopment disorders and genetic deletions/duplications.

-In particular, Maria is interested in the significate rates of ASD in the 22q11.2DS population.
+Maria is also interested in the significate rates of ASD in the 22q11.2DS population.
 To date, she has contributed significantly to a better understanding of ASD phenotype in this population, especially on a neuroanatomical level.
 She hopes that her work will ultimately help toward more targeted interventions and treatments for both this population and populations of other genetic disorders.

 Professional affiliations